 Once you've staked with a validator on Secret Network, you can choose to redelegate your coins to another validator or undelegate entirely.

-Whether you are using Keplr, the command line, or another option for staking your Secrets, there are ways to safely redelegate and undelegate as well.
+Whether you're using Keplr, the command line, or another option for staking your SCRT, there are ways to safely redelegate and undelegate as well.
 Those options are found in the same places where you originally selected your staking provider.
 You should familiarize yourself with all the features of whichever method you choose for managing your coins!

 Staking and participating in governance is exciting, but not as exciting as running your own secret node!